-At The Shine Shop we offer what we feel are the best available finishes on the market today.
-The premium coatings that we offer are only available through detailers that are certified or authorized by the manufacturers to install them, we have been chosen and extensively trained to be able to do so.
-We have tried almost everything out there and have chosen these for their ability to not only make your vehicle look fantastic but to also give you the desired length of protection that you are looking for.
-We have researched the companies producing these great products and matched them with our business ideal of high quality not high quantity.
-They are not the biggest suppliers in the world, but we feel that they are more concerned, as we are, with the end product than in how much of the product they produce.
+At The Shine Shop we offer what we feel is the best available finish on the market today.
+The Modesta coatings that we offer are only available through detailers that are certified or authorized by the manufacturer to install them, we have been chosen and extensively trained to be able to do so.
+We have tried almost everything out there and have chosen Modesta coatings for their ability to not only make your vehicle look fantastic but to also give you the desired length of protection that you are looking for.
+We have researched the company producing these great products and matched them with our business ideal of high quality not high quantity.
+They are not the biggest supplier in the world, but we feel that they are more concerned, as we are, with the end product than in how much of the product they produce.

 How do you determine what is the correct finish for your car?

 Many factors go into determining the correct finish to use on each vehicle which is why we greatly encourage you to stop by the shop and let Mike take a look!
 He can discuss with you the best plan of action incorporating what you have in mind with what is possible considering the present condition of your vehicle.

 While we feel that the coatings are generally going to replace synthetic waxes in the long run (just as synthetic wax has taken over from natural waxes) they are not for every vehicle.